 Importantly, the national law (and most state counterparts) target public possession, not private possession (although some states have additional laws concerning alcohol possessed or consumed on private property).

-To jump ahead to the laws for minor in possession in your state, go here.
+See below for the laws for minor in possession in your state.

 The Drinking Age Act defines "alcohol" as: